Hello Everybody, are you ready for a lovely Somerset Apple Cake recipe?

 So, what can apples do for your health?

-Firstly, apples make a fantastic snack for the kids when you are out and about over half term.
+Firstly, apples make a fantastic snack for the kids when you are out and about.

 They are high in fibre, so are great for the digestive system – #healthygut

-Apples are also packed full of vitamins that help boost your immune system and can even help to break down fat – so a great snack for us mum’s too!
+Apples are also packed full of vitamins that help your immune system function and can even help to break down fat – so a great snack for us mum’s too!

 At this time of year, many neighbours and friends may have free apples to give away, so your healthy snack doesn’t have to cost a fortune.